core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * If decryption and verification of the phantom registration request fail, the client MAY try sending a new registration request to the server (see {{ssec-client-side-request}}).
 Otherwise, the client SHOULD explicitly withdraw from the group observation.

+After successful decryption and verification, the client performs step 3 in {{ssec-client-side-informative}}, considering the decrypted phantom registration request.

-* If the informative response includes the parameter 'last_notif', the client also decrypts and verifies the latest multicast notification rebuilt in step 4, just like it would for the multicast notifications transmitted as CoAP messages on the wire (see {{ssec-client-side-notifications-oscore}}).
-The client proceeds with step 5 if decryption and verification of the latest multicast notification succeed, or to step 6 otherwise.
+If the informative response includes the parameter 'last_notif', the client also decrypts and verifies the latest multicast notification rebuilt at step 5 in {{ssec-client-side-informative}}, just like it would for the multicast notifications transmitted as CoAP messages on the wire (see {{ssec-client-side-notifications-oscore}}).
+If decryption and verification succeed, the client proceeds with step 6, considering the decrypted latest multicast notification.
+Otherwise, the client proceeds to step 7.

 ### Notifications ### {#ssec-client-side-notifications-oscore}